pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --[Scott Barry Kaufman](https://www.samharris.org/podcasts/waking-up-conversations/waking-up-scott-barry-kaufman), see also [Burkeman](#burkeman)

 "I teach a course at Columbia called The Science of Living Well ...
 Most of these students have been living on autopilot thinking 'Oh, the piont is to get a good GPA so that I have a good resume to get in to a good--' It's always about the future.
 It's always about some objective metric that everyone can agree on as 'Now you're worth it.
 Now you're worthy.'
 In this course I teach I have growth as the metric, and that's it.
 So there isn't comparison from one person to another.
 I have a whole series of growth challenges throughout the semester.
 Maybe it could be confronting and embracing your dark side and really becoming friends with it.
 Another growth challenge is increasing the high quality connections in your life, or being more mindful of things around you and having more gratitude in your life.
 And you start to add up all these things, and students start to realize that _that's_ life, like those are the things.
 There's actually nothing more to life.
 That's it!
 &emsp;&emsp;&emsp;...
 Really, the plateau experience, that's the most profound, transcendent moments of your life, where you can find the miraculous in the everyday. _That's_ life.
 If you can cultivate that skill, that'll be a far greater skill than constantly beating yourself up over not getting this grade or that grade or this amount of money, or look that other person's getting that amount of money.
 Life becomes a zero-sum relative game.
-If you can move towards growth in your momentary experiences in your life and really realize that everything around you is alreay pretty miraculous, like right now, that's a fundamentally different way of being and living.
+If you can move towards growth in your momentary experiences in your life and really realize that everything around you is already pretty miraculous, like right now, that's a fundamentally different way of being and living.
 &emsp;&emsp;&emsp;...
-The insight a lot of these students are getting is that: You may think that there ever will be a point in uyour life where you get there, and then you've accomplished something, or you've reached self-actualization, or you've reached transcendence.
+The insight a lot of these students are getting is that: You may think that there ever will be a point in your life where you get there, and then you've accomplished something, or you've reached self-actualization, or you've reached transcendence.
 But it's _all_ just a process.
 It's _all_ just the relational interaction between the experience of you and the world.
 And that happens in a momentary, momentary basis.
 And there are just so many things we can do right now without waiting, without waiting for that paycheck or waiting for the next job that can give us meaning."
 --[Scott Barry Kaufman](https://www.samharris.org/podcasts/waking-up-conversations/waking-up-scott-barry-kaufman)

 "[S]ome things have intrinsic rewards in life, and those are the things that are actually most valuable to people."